andrewvida/blog/README.markdown

 ## Blog content for my personal blog
-This repository is the blog content for the personal blog of Andrew Vida and are not.
+This repository is the blog content for the personal blog of Andrew Vida.
 The thoughts shared here are of Andrew Vida and may not be those of my employer.
 The blog posts and images within them are copyright Andrew Vida and may not be used without my consent.
 All others are MIT licensed.

 This blog is powered by Octopress